sarbull/javascript-questions/README.md

 ## questions
 1. What is HTML5?
 2. What new tag elements were added in HTML5?
-3. How can you tell what HTML versions is beind used in a webpage?
+3. How can you tell what HTML version is beind used in a webpage?
 4. What do you understand by normalized HTML?
 5. What is the difference between a `<div>Lorem ipsum dolor.</div>`, a `<p>Lorem ipsum dolor.</p>` and a `<span>Lorem ipsum dolor.</span>`.
+6. What do you know about the DOM structure?
+7. What is the difference between the initial HTML code and the DOM.

 ## exercises
 1. Write a paragraph tag with 'Lorem ipsum dolor.'.